Fox2k11/PiHole_Playground/README.md

 # PiHole_Playground
-Pi.Hole Playground for Testing Purposes
+Testiing.txt is for Testing Purposes
+Stable.txt is the Working Blocklist